 Research

-Our group will explore under-utilized concepts in organic, inorganic, and organometallic photochemistry to enable the development of new synthetic technologies.
-Along the way, we will leverage all available physical and analytical tools to study these unique photochemical phenomena to drive deeper understanding and innovation in catalyst design, structure, and function.
+Our group explores under-explored concepts in organic and organometallic photochemistry to enable the development of new synthetic technologies.
+Along the way, we leverage all available physical and analytical tools to study these unique photochemical phenomena to drive deeper understanding and innovation in catalyst design, structure, and function.

 Research Support